NationalUniversitySystem/info-theme/README.md

 ## Must includes:
 - Gulp file setup
 - Basic theme setup in `./inc/class-nusa-theme-setup`
-- ESLint and SASSLint rules are based on our team and industry standards, do not change these.
+- ESLint and stylelint rules are based on our team and industry standards, do not change these.

 ---